 - Defect in design or formulation—A defect in the intentional design of the product

 - Failure to warn or to provide adequate instructions

 - Defect in a representation or warranty of the product—A defect in patient instructions/marketing information about the product.

 Products Liability Wrongful Death Cases

-Products that have a high incidence of defects and often cause wrongful death include: motor vehicles, safety belts or child’s car seats, children’s toys, power tools, ladders, appliances, electric heaters or motors, and dangerous pharmaceutical drugs.
+Products with a high incidence of defects and often cause wrongful death include motor vehicles, safety belts or child’s car seats, children’s toys, power tools, ladders, appliances, electric heaters or motors, and dangerous pharmaceutical drugs.

 A video baby monitor which presented a choking hazard to infants was one recent example of such a product.
-The death of a six-month-old boy who became entangled in the cord and the death of six other babies in connection with the same monitor resulted in the company issuing a recall of the product which was then re-marketed with warning tags.
-When the potential benefits of defective products are outweighed by the risk of injury or death, wrongful death product liability claims can hold manufacturers accountable for putting products before product safety.
+The death of a six-month-old boy who became entangled in the cord and the death of six other babies connected with the same monitor resulted in the company issuing a recall of the product, which was then re-marketed with warning tags.
+When the risk of injury or death outweighs the potential benefits of defective products, wrongful death product liability claims can hold manufacturers accountable for putting products before product safety.

 Even if you just suspect that defective products are involved with the death of your loved one, please call the law firm of Slater & Zurz LLP at 1-888-534-4850 to contact a product liability attorney who will provide a private initial consultation about your potential case, free of charge.